catalyst-cloud/catalystcloud-docs/source/first-instance.rst

  | tenant_id           | TENANT_ID                  |
  +---------------------+----------------------------+

-Now, get the port id of the instance's interface and associate the floating ip with it.
+Now, get the port id of the instance's interface and associate the floating IP with it.

 .. code-block:: bash